Do you have a bank account? If Yes, then you must have seen many types of cheques handy.

-A cheque is a document which ensures the payment of a particular amount of money on demand to a certain individual or to the bearer of the instrument.
-It is a printed form which you can use to make payment from your bank account.
+A cheque is a document that ensures the payment of a particular amount of money on demand to a certain individual or to the bearer of the instrument.
+It is a printed form that you can use to make payments from your bank account.
 When you write a cheque you enter the amount of money that you want to send to the person and who is to be paid to, sign and hand it over to the individual you want to make payment to.
 Your bank then pays the money to that individual (payee) from your account.

 It is one of the safest and convenient modes of making payments and is transferred by mere delivery.

 One of the benefits of the cheque is that you can transfer a high-value transaction without any hassle which would be very difficult if hard cash was used instead.

 The issuer of the cheque has an account (savings or current) with the bank to which it is connected.
 There are various types of checkbooks that depend on the type of account you have.